kathrynthomashastings/little_tipster/README.md

-# Pre-work - Tip Calculator App
+# Pre-work - Little Tipster

-Tip Calculator is a tip calculator application for iOS.
+Little Tipster is a tip calculator application for iOS.

 Submitted by: Kathryn Thomas Hastings